Warsaw Uprising: The Battle for Warsaw in 1944

 Thanks, apparently, to their smart light-grey uniforms, the members of the movement were universally known as the Szare Szeregi (Grey Ranks) and they entered the Underground conspiracy with happiness.

 The Grey Ranks showed their mettle as soon as the war began.
-They set up auxiliary fire and ambulance services in Warsaw, Poznan, and other cities, and helped the authorities to cope with the effects of German bombing.
+They set up auxiliary fire and ambulance services in Warsaw, Poznan, and other cities, and helped the authorities to cope with the effects of the German bombing.

 At first, the intention was to accept volunteers only above the age of seventeen.
 But the pressures from expanding tasks, and the pleas of the youngsters, led to the formation of a three-layer structure.